mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
 New software tools to make games which offer new pedagogical possibilities emerge regularly.
 Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.
 For example, casual and retro games played by both adults and children are increasingly available via smart phones and home consoles.
 The nostalgia around such games and the associated aesthetics of cuteness creates a potential for connection between younger and older players [@boyle_retro-futurism_2017].
 The sustained popularity of retro games together with easy-to-use game making tools and code frameworks provides an entry point for game players into game making cultures which is reflected in the success of amateur games publishing websites like itch.io [@garda_nostalgia_2014].

-### Motivations for learning to code specifically via game making

-Broadly game making and creative coding can he

-- for intrinsic pleasure of making games or other products
-- for commercial purposes to join games industry
-- STEM pipeline in more general terms
-- for empowerment of individual and health of society

-also

-    - From Kafai's review (not directly) draw on
-    - personal
-    - more general / social / 21st C, computational fluency
-    - more general / social / 21st C,
-    - Computational Fluency - expression [@bers_coding_2021; @resnick_closing_2001; @resnick_fulfilling_2017]

 ### Empowerment agenda of authentic computing aligning with personal motivations